DeastinY/srpdfcrawler/README.md

     After you add the required paths, pyinstaller can find the files.

--  Build using pyinstaller -F gui.py
+-  Build using `pyinstaller gui_onefile.spec` or `pyinstaller gui_onedir.spec` after adjusting paths in them.

 ##### Common issues
 - Recursion issues : Add the following to `gui.spec`